Azurency/CQUI_Community-Edition/README.md

 * Production/Worker recommendations removed

 # How to use
-Download the latest release from https://github.com/chaorace/cqui/releases/
+* Download the latest release from https://github.com/chaorace/cqui/releases/

-Find your DLC folder, usually on Windows it is:
+* Find your DLC folder, usually on Windows it is:
 ```
 C:\Program Files (x86)\Steam\steamapps\common\Sid Meier's Civilization VI\DLC
 ```

-Extract the "cqui" folder to the DLC folder
+* Extract the "cqui" folder to the DLC folder

+* In-Game: Enable the mod in the "Additional Content" menu

+* Start a new game (existing games cannot have new mods added to them!)

+* NOTE: Until this mod is in a less experimental state, the mod will not remember its "enabled" status after restarting the game.
+This means that every time you plan to start a new game using CQUI, you'll need to explicitly enable it in the "Additional Content" menu first.
+Once you've created the game using the mod, it will always load when you start the save, regardless of its current status in the "Additional Content Menu"

 ### KNOWN ISSUES / INCOMING FEATURES: